Jabaay/Touchy-Trickstar/README.md

 ***************************************************************************************************

-Goal: Develop a prototype based on an Arduino Uno Rev3 board while implementing features as the project proceeds.
+Goal: Develop a prototype based on an Arduino R3 board while implementing features as the project proceeds.

 Features: Scanning & Recording Fingerprints, more TBA